Last updated: October 9th, 2023

 Although on the surface it might seem like they’re basically the same shoe, after wearing my pair of Rothy’s for six months and two different pairs of Tieks for over four years, I’ve discovered a lot of differences between the two.

-In this post, I’m going to give you an overview of those main differences between Rothys vs Tieks and which one I think is the better shoe.
+In this post, I’m going to give you an overview of the main differences between Rothy’s and Tieks and which one I think is the better shoe.
+It’s a stylish battle of Rothy’s vs Tieks.

 Overview of Tieks